 The educational philosophy at Campus View Child Care Center (CVCCC) is child-centered and developmentally based, which is founded on the knowledge that young children learn through their direct interactions with their environment and the people within it.
-The Foundations to the Indiana Academic Standards: Birth to Five serves as a tool to illustrate how the CVCCC curriculum meets academic standards and reflects our belief that the whole child must be considered to support all aspects of development.
+The Indiana Early Learning Foundations serves as a tool to illustrate how the CVCCC curriculum meets academic standards and reflects our belief that the whole child must be considered to support all aspects of development.
 Experiences relevant to children’s daily lives, including exploring the natural world, are used to enhance daily learning.
 A large part of the day is comprised of free choice time where the children explore the classroom and the materials within it.

 Through an emergent curriculum, our teachers observe, document and plan an environment that is safe, challenging, and supportive of individual and group development following a variety of pedagogical influences.
 Children are given choices and provided with opportunities to join with others in play and work.
 They have time to play, think, relax, and observe while in a protective, safe environment under the watchful eyes of professional educators.
 A key element in curriculum planning is our commitment to relationship-based care.
 Relationship-based care affords teachers long-term knowledge of each child’s individual development, which guides the planning of current and future learning opportunities.